GD Topic - Union Budget 2024: Are the New Income Tax Slabs a Win for the Middle Class?

 Note: *NPS Contribution is not mandatory.
 Therefore, in this example, we will take NPS as zero.

 With the above example, we can see that individuals earning up to ₹7,00,000 pay no tax, under the old tax regime as well as the new tax regime, due to the higher standard deduction and tax rebate.
 This provides relief to individuals selecting the new tax regime, as they do not have to invest to save tax, giving them more disposable income.
-It will also provide them additional financial flexibility toward savings and essential expenditures.
+It will also provide them with additional financial flexibility for savings and essential expenditures.

 Top GD Topics for MBA Admission Process